November 30, 2010

 Thanks Given 2010

-While adults discuss boring gratitude and freedom,
+Adults discuss boring gratitude and freedom

-we thankful three
+while we thankful three

-watch kid-vids nearly three hours nonstop.
+watch kid-vids nonstop.

 Eight charming adults and three adorable kids, ages nine, six, and three (only two American-born in this crowd) gathered at my home for this truly American nonsectarian festival.